venkatakoppula/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 ---
 I am a postdoctoral researcher at the Weizmann Institute of Science, hosted by Zvika Brakerski.
 Before this, I completed my PhD at the University of Texas, Austin, where my advisor was Brent Waters.
-I am interested in the theoretical aspects of cryptography and quantum computing.
+I am interested in the theoretical aspects of cryptography.